 - This will easily serve between 4 and six

-- I small pumpkin or an average sized butternut squash – peeled and cut into chunks or six medium-sized courgettes cut into chunks at an angle
+- I small pumpkin or average-sized butternut squash – peeled and cut into chunks or six medium-sized courgettes cut into chunks at an angle

 - 3 medium onions, halved and sliced